udexon/Homoiconism/Q20_Homogotchi_CAS.md

 - increasingly greater barriers of entry to develop applications for mobile devices,
 - GBs of compiler tools,
 - over-complicated configurations and programming models etc.
+- too many games, using too many different programming languages and frameworks, doing more or less similar things.

 Describe difference of Android Reactive Sensors using Android Studio vs. using Phos.